mjstevens777/lcov-autosourcemap/README.md

 > Transform an LCOV file using sourcemaps.

 This package will look for sourcemap files under the given source directory.
-The lcov file lists files
+The lcov file lists files that are covered.
+This package will look for sourcemaps with the name `<file>.map`.

 ---
 ## Wat?